Master of Science in Geosciences (Geography)

 Private sector analysts in energy and engineering firms contribute to risk assessment, site planning, and environmental compliance.
 They apply their geographic and scientific expertise to optimize project outcomes and promote sustainable development.

-Applicants to the Master of Science in Geosciences (Geography) program at Fort Hays State University must hold a bachelor’s degree in geography, environmental science, or a related field from an accredited institution.
-A strong academic foundation in the sciences is expected to meet the rigorous demands of graduate coursework.
+Applicants to the Master of Science in Geosciences (Geography) program at Fort Hays State University must have a bachelor’s degree in geography, environmental science, or a related field from an accredited institution.
+A solid background in the sciences is expected to support success in the program’s rigorous graduate-level coursework.

 Official Transcripts

-Applicants must submit official transcripts from all previously attended colleges or universities.
+Applicants must submit official transcripts from all colleges or universities previously attended.
 These transcripts should demonstrate strong academic performance, particularly in relevant scientific and analytical coursework.

 Letters of Recommendation